haruin/soft_collections/README.md

 # soft_collections

-A new Flutter project.
+A new personal Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
+This is a personal project, born out of the need to see improvements in a software I use every day during my work shifts.
+Currently, I would like it to be considered to enhance the functionality of said software.

 A few resources to get you started if this is your first Flutter project: